edk12564/edseaters/README.md

 # EdSeats

-Because deciding where to eat shouldn't be harder than your data structures final.

 # What does this program do?

 EdSeats is a full-stack web application for finding, reviewing, and arguing about your favorite restaurants.
 Users can browse a collection of eateries, add new hidden gems, upload food pics that make everyone jealous, and leave brutally honest reviews.